 8. Food trucks still provide a dining experience.
 From your menu selection to customer service, patrons must walk away feeling as though they've eaten in a restaurant.
 Think of your food truck as a restaurant on wheels and customers will keep coming back.
 That means top quality, service, and curb appeal.

 9. Social media is a great tool for food trucks.
 Many mobile food truck businesses turn to social media sites like Facebook, Twitter, and Instagram to promote their business.
-You can tweet where you are going to be each day and post specials and other promotions.
+You can tweet where you are going to be each day and post specials and other promotions to your followers.

 10. Owning a food truck business is a lot of hard work.
 Being the owner of any small business is a lot of hard work.
 It means long hours and wearing a lot of hats.
 In any given day you might be the cook, server, dishwasher, bookkeeper, and accountant.
 While certainly rewarding, it's not always glamorous.
-Before you become a food truck owner, do a reality check and Read more about popular restaurant myths.
+Before you become a food truck owner, do a reality check and get a sense of what's involved.